|Available for||Roles||Super Admin, Admin, Team Member|

 - Navigate to Jobs and select the current posting

-- In the posting editor, click the Open button and select the 'Close job posting' option and click the Update button
+- In the posting editor, click the Open button and toggle the 'Job posting is open' option to 'Job posting is closed'

 ||Update the title of the posting you are about to close to include the date on which the posting closed so that it can be easily differentiated from non-evergreen postings when reviewing reports on closed postings performance.
 Keep in mind that if you are generating an offer against the closed posting, you will need to manually update the posting title as it appears on the offer form to remove the close date.|